christopher0936/Public_Portfolio/README.md

 ## Overview
 ### Commu-MNIST Revolution
 My portion of a group final project for a Data Mining course.
 Involved generating a MNIST-like Cyrillic dataset and implementing and comparing the results of SVMs using different hyperparameters to classify the data.

+### Operating Systems Assignments
+A collection of assignments from a class on Operating Systems, where assignments revolved around creating simulations of various operating system component systems in C.